-Strategic policy: Queen Victoria Street has been identified in the Transport Strategy for Phase 1 cycle network improvements by 2028.
+Strategic policy: Queen Victoria has been identified in the Transport Strategy for Phase 1 cycle network improvements by 2030.

 Walking and public spaces: The pavements on both sides of Queen Victoria are wide and generally have high quality paving.
 There are some street trees but no places to rest.
+Although there are several formal crossing points there are no formal crossing facilities between Blackfriars Lane and the south side of Queen Victoria Street.
 Not all the side roads have continuous pavement treatments.